aashmore/hugo-site/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I’m a postdoctoral researcher in theoretical physics.
-My work focuses on the geometry of string compactifications.
-At the moment, I’m a Kadanoff fellow at the University of Chicago.
-I'm heading to Sorbonne Université in 2023 for the final year of a Marie Skłodowska-Curie global fellowship.
+My work focuses on computational techniques for the geometry of string compactifications and quantum field theories.
+At the moment, I’m a Marie Skłodowska-Curie global fellow at Sorbonne Université, joint with the University of Chicago.

-You’ll find more about me at the links above and a few posts on physics, mathematics, Mathematica, and maybe even cooking.
+You’ll find more about me at the links above and a few posts on physics, mathematics and Mathematica.

 I grew up in the seaside town of Blackpool in the UK and did my undergraduate degree at the University of Oxford.
 After that, I completed a PhD at Imperial College London before taking up a Junior Research Fellowship at Merton College, University of Oxford.
-I then moved to the University of Pennsylvania before heading to Chicago.
+I then moved to the University of Pennsylvania before heading to Chicago, and then to Paris.

 <!--- My work is funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 838776. --->